Kivi-Vuorilehto/cybersec_project_25/README.md

 # cyberserc_project_25
-A small webapp created with multiple vulnerabilities
+A small webapp created with multiple easily exploitable vulnerabilities.

 ## Specification
 Create a webapp which contains at least 5 different flaws from the OWASP Top 10 list.
+(In my case I used the 2017 [Top 10 list](https://raw.githubusercontent.com/OWASP/Top10/master/2017/OWASP%20Top%2010-2017%20(en).pdf))

 ### I will use the 2017 list which is as follows:
 A1:2017 - Injection